dustywhite7/Econ8320/SlidesCode/6 - Pandas.md

 data.columns
 ```

-To then reference a single column:
+To then access (slice) a single column:

 ```python
 data['Column_Name']
 ```

-To reference several columns, pass a list of column names:
+To slice several columns at once into a new Data Frame, pass a list of column names:
 ```python
 data[['Column1','Column2']]
 ```